tin-cat/emailqueue/README.md

 * **Version 3.0.13**
   * Finally Emailqueue supports attachments!
 See the "Hints" section for a super-powerful idea with this.
   * Super-powerful functionality to auto-embed any images in an HTML image as attachments, so the messages appear super fast on the user's screen (no additional images to download by the client) and some email clients might show the images straightaway, not asking the user to optionally download them.
-  * Much well documented.
+  * Much better documentation.
-  * Come code cleanup.
+  * Some code cleanup.
 Still very naive code, tough.
+  * Some visual improvements to the frontend, also including a new futuristic logo in all PNG glory, and a beautiful tiny favicon.
+  * PHPMailer library is now a GIT submodule.
-  * Added advice about animal abuse.
+  * Added animal abuse manifesto.

 ##Caveats##